Corresponding Angles

 Do Corresponding Angles Add Up to 180?

-Yes, corresponding angles can add up to 180.
+The corresponding angles do NOT need to add up to 180 all the time.
 In some cases when both angles are 90 degrees each, the sum will be 180 degrees.
 These angles are known as supplementary corresponding angles.

 What are Alternate and Corresponding Angles?